RelationalAI/QuestionAnsweringKG/README.md

 ## Demo Notebook

-- Open a SQL Worksheet and execute the following command on your defined database and schema.
+- Open a SQL Worksheet on Snowflake and execute the following command on your database and schema as defined in the [config.json](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/kgqa_demo_setup/config.json).

 ```sql
 USE ROLE ACCOUNTADMIN;